Disney Channel (United Kingdom and Ireland): History

-Development (1989–1995)
+Development (1984–1995)

-In 1989, Disney Channel UK was set to become the first Disney Channel outside the US with support from Sky Television, a former British satellite television company.
+In 1984, Disney Channel UK was set to become the first Disney Channel outside the US with support from the British cable companies of the time to deliver the service within a 2-3 year window.
+The idea was revived in 1989, this time with support from Sky Television, a former British satellite television company.
 The channel was to feature promotional material for Sky Television and the Astra satellite.
 However, a proposed joint venture between Disney and Sky Television was cancelled.
 Disputes over decision-making responsibilities led to Sky suing Disney for £1.5 billion in damages.
 Disney argued that it sought more influence over decisions and was unwilling to fund its share of the venture.

 The lawsuit was eventually settled, and Disney sold its stake in the joint venture to Sky.
 As a result, Sky gained access to the Walt Disney Pictures movie library for five years.

 In December 1994, following the expiration of its agreement with Sky, The Walt Disney Company announced plans to independently launch The Disney Channel in the United Kingdom.
 The channel, which was set to debut in fall 1995, would be available as a subscription service through a deal with British Sky Broadcasting.
 Subscribers to Sky's movie package could receive The Disney Channel for free, while it was also offered as a standalone package.

 In January 1994, Disney announced a joint venture with CLT Multi Media to launch Super RTL in Germany, which successfully launched in April 1995.